henryrweiland/Central-Bank-Meeting-Dates/README.md

 - **banrep_meeting_date_indicator**: Equals 1 for regularly scheduled meetings, 0 otherwise (there are no unscheduled meetings in sample).
 - **banrep_projection_materials_indicator**: Equals 1 for date of BanRep projection material release (released with varying lag over the sample), 0 otherwise.
 - **banrep_minutes_dates_indicator**: Equals 1 for date of BanRep minute release (released with varying lag over the sample), 0 otherwise.

+## Bank of Israel (BOI)
+Range: 2006-2023 (meetings and minutes), 2014-2023 (projection materials)

+**Bank of Israel Law 5770-2010 established the monetary policy committee, which started holding meetings in 2011, but the Governor still made interest rate announcements, which are recorded dating back to 2006.
+Minutes were previously released with a lag after MP meetings, but starting in 2018, they were released concurrently.**

+- **boi_activity_date**: Corresponds to all BOI activity: regularly scheduled meetings, projection materials and minute releases.
+- **boi_meeting_date_indicator**: Equals 1 for regularly scheduled meetings, 0 otherwise (there are no unscheduled meetings in sample).
+- **boi_projection_materials_indicator**: Equals 1 for date of BOI projection material release (relased bi-anually with a lag), 0 otherwise.
+- **boi_minutes_dates_indicator**: Equals 1 for date of BOI minute release, 0 otherwise.
+Note the policy change stated above.